 When it comes to foods that start with N, Chicken nuggets are a favorite main dish with kids!
 But these fried morsels are high in saturated fats.
 Luckily, it’s extremely easy to make healthy versions of nuggets, such as my mushroom nuggets served with a tangy vegan aioli.

 Nachos are a widely enjoyed dish that originates from Mexican cuisine.
-Featuring tasty cheese, vibrant guacamole and cool sour cream, nachos are a great sharing dish to bring out, no matter the occasion.
+Featuring tasty cheese, vibrant guacamole and cool sour cream, loaded veggie nachos are a great sharing dish to bring out, no matter the occasion.

 32. Nasi Goreng

 Nasi Goreng is possibly the most famous dish from Indonesia, and is a fried rice dish that’s full of flavour and best topped with egg whites or egg yolks.
 You can play around with different types of vegetables and protein sources here, such as using tofu in place of chicken.